Why the TCF Is the French Test You’ve Been Looking For (and How to Prepare for It)

 On YouTube channel QuestionEntretien, job coach Yves Gautier asks several questions geared towards people preparing for job interviews with sample answers.
 You’re not going for a job interview, but the preparation is similar.
 Pause the videos and respond to the questions, keeping in mind that the TCF interview is only 12 minutes long, so you want to be confident in your answers and avoid hesitations.

 The second optional section is Writing, where you’re asked to write about three scenarios, such as “a hypothetical vacation you just took.”
 You’ll have 60 minutes to complete the three scenarios, and your writing will be sent to CIEP headquarters for grading.

 How to study for this part of the test: The best way to practice for this is to just start writing.
 The prompts will ask you to write in different forms such as formal essays, blog posts, news articles, etc. Each format has a different “tone,” so you can’t, for example, write a blog post as a letter to your grandmother!
 Try writing for different audiences.
 Keep a journal for yourself, find pen pals, join a forum for Francophones or even start a blog in French.
 The more you write, the easier it’ll come to you.
-Although you may be asked to write about almost anything, the CIEP provides sample topics presented in the test format here.

 How Is the TCF Scored?

 Each section is scored individually on a scale of six levels: beginner (A1, A2), intermediate (B1, B2) and advanced (C1, C2).
 Your final score is the average of your subsection scores.
 If, for example, you do very well in everything except one subject, you can still score well.